-R 338.7148.
-This rule pertains to licensure by endorsement for physical therapist assistants.
-The rule revision incorporates the recent legislative changes that allow licensure by endorsement for individuals licensed in another state or a province of Canada and revises the requirements for verification of licenses held in other jurisdictions.
+R 338.1824.
+This rule pertains to requirements for licensure by endorsement.
+This rule addition incorporates the recent legislative changes that allow licensure by endorsement for individuals licensed in another state or a province of Canada and revises the requirements for verification of licenses held in other jurisdictions.

-R 338.7149.
-This rule pertains to requirements for relicensure of a physical therapist assistant.
+R 338.1825.
+This rule pertains to requirements for relicensure.
 The rule revises the requirements for verification of licenses held in other jurisdictions.